Japan's Tepco sees no quick re-start for biggest nuclear plant

 Arai, who had previously worked at Fukushima, showed Reuters elements of the 70 billion yen safety upgrade at the plant, about 220 km (130 miles) northwest of Tokyo.

-Tepco is building tsunami walls to a height of 15 meters (50 feet) above sea level around the two clusters of reactors.
-The wall surrounding reactor No. 5, 6 and 7 has been completed but the defenses around the older 4 reactors are still being built.
+Tepco is building tsunami walls to a height of 15 metres (50 feet) above sea level around the two clusters of reactors.
+The wall surrounding reactor No. 5, 6 and 7 has been completed but the defences around the older 4 reactors are still being built.

 Workers could be seen setting steel reinforcing in place for a 1-km (half mile) section of concrete wall.
 In the distance, waves crashed against a sea barrier.